PART 3Crew Accommodation (continued)

 (3) The vessel’s master must ensure that the accommodation is used exclusively for medical purposes.

-(4) As far as practicable, sanitary facilities containing a minimum of one toilet, one wash basin and one tub or shower must be provided for the exclusive use of the occupants of the hospital accommodation, either as part of the accommodation or in close proximity to it.
+(4) If feasible, sanitary facilities containing a minimum of one toilet, one wash basin and one tub or shower must be provided for the exclusive use of the occupants of the hospital accommodation, either as part of the accommodation or in close proximity to it.

 Ventilation and Heating

-(2) All sanitary spaces must have ventilation to the open air, independent of any other part of the accommodation.
+(2) All sanitary facilities must have ventilation to the open air, independent of any other part of the accommodation.

 (3) Each personal service room and galley must be ventilated to provide at least two changes of air per hour